Posted in

 YMCA and YWCA

-In some cities, YMCA or YWCA branches offer warming spaces or partner with local governments to provide overnight shelter during the winter.
+In some cities, YMCA or YWCA centers offer warming centers or partner with local governments to provide overnight shelter during the winter.

 What to Bring to a Winter Shelter

-Most shelters allow you to bring personal belongings, but space is limited.
+Most shelters allow you to bring personal things, but space is limited.
 If possible, bring:

 Weapons, alcohol, and drugs are generally prohibited.
 Many shelters have staff or security on site to ensure safety.